MolBIFFM/diana/README.md

 ---

-The specification of Gene Ontology or Reactome network assembly from the protein-protein interaction network.

-A Gene Ontology network is composed of terms, a Reactome network of pathways represented protein-protein interaction network.
-They contain the enrichment of each respective entity by proteins from the protein-protein interaction network.
+The specification of the assembly of a Gene Ontology or Reactome network.
+A Gene Ontology network is composed of terms, a Reactome network of pathways represented in the protein-protein interaction network.
+Both report the enrichment of each respective entity by proteins in the protein-protein interaction network along with their relations in these databases.

-Optionally, the proteins considered may be restricted based on their associated measurements, either by a union or intersection of subsets of proteins exceeding the specified ranges.
+The proteins considered can be restricted based on their associated measurements, either by a union or intersection of subsets of proteins exceeding the specified ranges.

 ```json
 [